WATCH: Can You Correct These Grammatically Incorrect Song Lyrics?

 What is the origin of “London Bridge Is Falling Down”?

 The original London Bridge was built by the Romans, though it has since been replaced numerous times.
 This bridge, as the song details, fell down.

 In fact, it fell down frequently due to disrepair, a far more mundane explanation than the widely stated reason for its collapse, invasion by Viking armies.

-The earliest citation of the lyrics date to 1744 in Tommy Thumb’s Pretty Song Book, but a previous version in Henry Carey’s Namby Pamby records the line as “London Bridge is broken down.”
+The earliest citation of the lyrics dates to 1744 in Tommy Thumb’s Pretty Song Book, but a reference to a similar song in Henry Carey’s Namby Pamby records the line as “London Bridge is broken down.”

 Many have interpreted this rhyme as referring to the bubonic plague, which swept through England at the turn of the 15th century and again in the 17th century.
 This interpretation correlates the rosie rings with the red circular rashes that were symptoms of the plague, and the pockets full of posies with an herbal treatment to deter the terrible ailment.